great-expectations/great_expectations/docs/getting_started/pipeline_tutorial.rst

 The purpose of this example is simply to show how the individual components work together.
 Therefore, both the dbt and the Great Expectations components are kept fairly trivial, but hopefully realistic.

-Watch this walkthrough of the pipeline:
+Watch this walkthrough of the pipeline (the videos in this article are best viewed in full screen mode):

 .. raw:: html